-This matter is before the Court on the Petition for Adoption of Youth Court Rules of Practice filed by the Mississippi Task Force for Youth Court Rules.
+This matter is before the Court on the Petition To Amend Certain Rules of the

+Mississippi Uniform Rules of Youth Court Practice filed by the Mississippi Council of Youth

+Court Judges.
 After due consideration, the Court finds that the petition should be granted.

-IT IS THEREFORE ORDERED that the Petition for Adoption of Youth Court Rules of Practice filed by the Mississippi Task Force for Youth Court Rules is hereby granted and the Uniform Rules of Youth Court Practice, as set forth in Exhibit A to this order, are adopted.
+IT IS THEREFORE ORDERED that the Petition To Amend Certain Rules of the set forth in Exhibit A to this order.

-IT IS FURTHER ORDERED that the Clerk of this Court shall spread this Order upon the minutes of this Court and shall forward a certified copy to: West Publishing Company for publication in the Southern Reporter, Second Series, (Mississippi Edition) and the Mississippi Rules of Court.
+Mississippi Uniform Rules of Youth Court Practice filed by the Mississippi Council of Youth the minutes of this Court and shall forward a certified copy to West Publishing Company for publication in the Southern Reporter, Third Series, (Mississippi Edition) and the Mississippi